Increasing free testosterone can be beneficial on multiple levels, not only for building muscle and increasing sex drive.

 Quick Summary

-Testosterone, sometimes called the male hormone, is primarily associated with the male body, but it’s also present in women’s ovaries and adrenal glands, although in smaller amounts.
+Testosterone, sometimes called the male hormone, is primarily associated with the male body.
+But it’s also present in women’s ovaries and adrenal glands, although in smaller amounts.

-The optimal testosterone balance is critical for both genders’ vitality, body composition (muscle growth and fat distribution), sexual function, disease prevention, bone, and general health [1].
+A study by National Institute of Health shows that the optimal testosterone balance is critical for both genders’ vitality, body composition (muscle growth and fat distribution), sexual function, disease prevention, bone, and general health [1].

-That said, testosterone boosters for women are natural supplements that can do a fantastic job for women adjusting their blood testosterone, contributing to faster muscle gain, better mood, sex drive, and better sleep [2].
+According to a 2019 study by the National Institute of Health, testosterone boosters for women are natural supplements that can do a fantastic job for women adjusting their blood testosterone, contributing to faster muscle gain, better mood, sex drive, and better sleep [2].

 “Once a woman decides to add a testosterone booster to the supplement regime, she can start noticing better sleep, energy, strength gains, and muscle gains.
 And, it is also possible that you may notice recovery in the gym to improve.
 I would suggest cutting the men’s dose by one-half or a third to start out.
 Increase in the course of a 12-week cycle.
 And, I would also add in a support for the liver, such as milk thistle.”

-- Tammy Patnode, Head coach & Founder of Team Tammy Fitness Background
+- Tammy Patnode, Head Coach & Founder of Team Tammy Fitness Background

 Normal Testosterone Levels For Women